 Wealthfront Path is a tool that enables you to determine what you’ll need to do and how long it will take for you to reach specific investment goals.
 You can run different scenarios to see how each will work and to help you to determine the best way forward.

-Path also incorporates Wealthfront’s Portfolio Review, which is designed to analyze outside investment investment accounts and provide a set of data-driven recommendations to improve your rate of return in those accounts.
+Path also incorporates Wealthfront’s Portfolio Review, which is designed to analyze outside investment accounts and provide a set of data-driven recommendations to improve your rate of return in those accounts.

 The tool analyzes account fees, including total annual expenses, which include advisory fees, transaction fees, and product fees.
 It also measures the tax efficiency of taxable accounts to minimize your tax liability in the account, as well as the diversification of each account.

 The most interesting analysis is what is referred to as “cash drag”.
 That’s the amount of excess cash held in an investment account beyond what is needed to cover short-term liquidity needs in the account.

-This give you the ability to take a big picture view of your entire investment situation, even beyond your Wealthfront account, and enable you to coordinate all investments to work for the best possible return.
+This gives you the ability to take a big picture view of your entire investment situation, even beyond your Wealthfront account, and enable you to coordinate all investments to work for the best possible return.